novuhq/novu/docs/docs/overview/quickstart/get-started-with-vanilla-js.md

 ## Loading Notification center component from the CDN

 The Notification Center Web Component is a custom element that can be used in any web application.
-It is built by wrapping the React components and consists from its core the three pieces: NovuProvider, PopoverNotificationCenter, and NotificationBell combined together into one.

 You can find out more about the web component [here](https://docs.novu.co/notification-center/web-component/).